edsu/inkdroid.org/_posts/2020-09-05-organizations-on-twitter.md

 organizations you are looking for.
 This particular list was of non-profits, so there might be a chance.

 I coded up the experiment over in Colab as [a Jupyter notebook].
-I was fun to decompose the problem into discrete functions that perform and test each step and then combine them all at the end to create a function that takes an organization name and returns the Twitter account.
+It was fun to decompose the problem into discrete functions that perform and test each step and then combine them all at the end to create a function that takes an organization name and returns the Twitter account.
 You can see that it does